Top 10 Hottest Photos Of Stella Maxwell, Liam Payne’s Rumored New Girlfriend

 No. 10: Rooftop

-Whether the background is clear blue skies or a concrete jungle, Maxwell has the power to turn every photo into a swooning fest.
+Whether her background is clear blue skies or a concrete jungle, Maxwell has the power to turn every photo into a swooning fest.